A Guide to Crafting an Approval-worthy Business Case

 1. Articulate the Solution: Once the problem and analysis have been established, it’s time to articulate the solution and its benefits.
 This involves clearly defining how the proposed initiative will address the identified problem and the direct benefits it will bring to the business.
 This could be in terms of increased revenue, cost savings, improved customer satisfaction, or other key business metrics.

 1. Align with Strategic Goals: This process involves demonstrating how the proposed initiative supports the company’s broader strategic objectives.
 The analysis should be heavily backed by data, making it non-debatable.
-For instance, if you were to look at the SaptaAllocation-Teams product, you can leverage a weighted scorecard to not only highlight the importance but also show how each potential initiative aligns with key business drivers.
+For instance, if you were to look at Sapta’s Allocation product, you can leverage a weighted scorecard to not only highlight the importance but also show how each potential initiative aligns with key business drivers.

 1. Present Multiple Solution Options: Presenting solution options is another key element.
 This involves showcasing different ways the problem could be addressed, emphasizing flexibility and thoroughness in planning.
-This can be facilitated by tools like the SaptaAllocation-Teams product, which allows for the submission of up to three solution options per business case for consideration and approval.
+This can be facilitated by tools like Allocate, which allows for the submission of up to three solution options per business case for consideration and approval.

 1. Draft a Persuasive Narrative: This involves combining all the elements of the business case into a compelling story that highlights the value proposition of the proposed initiative.
 This narrative should be clear, concise, and compelling, making a strong case for why the initiative should be approved.